Human strategic decision making in parametrized games: Parametrized game examples

 An analysis of the equilibria is provided in the appendix.
 The equilibrium strategies contain some elements of deceptive behavior, as is present in larger variants of poker.
 For example, player $A$ sometimes checks with a 3 as a \emph{trap} or \emph{slowplay}, and both players sometimes bet with a 1 as a \emph{bluff}.

 Generalized Kuhn poker has the same rules as standard Kuhn poker except that the deck contains $n$ cards instead of 3.
-We will denote the game with $n$ cards by $G_n.$ As it turns out, we can represent equilibrium strategies for both players in $G_n$ by the following PDL, which is derived in the appendix.
+We will denote the game with $n$ cards by $G_n.$ We compute exact Nash equilibrium strategies in $G_n$ for the first time, which are presented in Appendix~\ref{ap:kuhn}.
+We show that they are almost entirely representable by a PDL, with the exception of a single boundary probability requiring a cumulative calculation.
+While we do not present a theoretical proof of correctness, we empirically verified that this is an exact Nash equilibrium (up to $10^{-14}$ tolerance) for all $n \leq 500.$